mehedirahman01/travel_haus_client_side/README.md

 * We offer travel packages to make your life easy
 * You can view packages with details and book yourself
 * You have to login to book any package
-* You can cancel any package at any time through our website
+* You can cancel any booking at any time through our website